CeO10/proFIT_api/README.md

 This is a RESTful API project for a fitness company.
 This API has CRUD functionality and will power the frontend of the application.
 It is build with **Nodejs**, **MongoDB** and **Redis** and will help individuals work towards achieving wellness.

 # Features
-**User Roles:** Support roles for users/customers to book and engage with sessions, trainers that manage sessions, and the administrators.
+1. **User Roles:** Support roles for users/customers to book and engage with sessions, trainers that manage sessions, and the administrators.
-**Session Management:** Trainers and administrators can create and manage sessions.
+2. **Session Management:** Trainers and administrators can create and manage sessions.
-**REal Time Notification:** Notify users in real time about goal achievements.
+3. **Real Time Notification:** Notify users in real time about goal achievements.

 # Table Of Content
 1. [Installation](#installation)